 Many diseases cannot be drugged using current small molecule therapeutics and therefore new approaches are urgently needed.
 One such approach that shows promise is to use cyclic peptides.
 The aim of this project is to understand the conformational landscape of short cyclic peptides and devise design principles using machine learning for improving pharmacokinetic properties.

-P4: Development of training algorithms for predicting gene expression outcomes from the distribution of RNA polymerase on genes
+Project 4: Development of training algorithms for predicting gene expression outcomes from the distribution of RNA polymerase on genes

 Academic supervisor: Prof Jane Mellor (DPhil in Biochemistry); IBM Supervisor: Prof Lior Horesh